 The Moor Otters public arts trail launched in June 2017 and saw 101 otter sculptures in various locations across Dartmoor and surrounding towns.
 The public arts initiative aimed to raise funds to support projects to conserve and enhance Dartmoor’s wildlife and landscape, improve accessibility to the moor and develop Dartmoor’s Junior Ranger programme.

-We generated £60,000 of net income which will be split equally between the three projects that were identified, they are:
+We generated £60,000 of net income which has been split equally between three projects.
+They are:

 Junior Rangers: £20,000 over two years